-When do children become aware of their gender?
+When do children become aware of gender?

 What creates gender roles?

-Here are some things you can do to help prevent your child from developing gender stereotypes when they want to be themself.
+Here are some things you can do to help your child break gender stereotypes when they want to be themself.

 - Allow children to choose the sports or activities that interest them.